ischmir/team-docs/docs/gettingStarted.md

 Provide instructions for running the project locally.
 Include commands for starting the development server or running the application.

-## Testing (Optional)

-If applicable, explain how to run tests to verify the setup.

 ## Troubleshooting
 Include common issues and their solutions.